YaLTeR/niri/wiki/Configuration:-Switch-Events.md

 ```

 The syntax is similar to key bindings.
-Currently only the `spawn` action are supported.
+Currently, only the `spawn` action are supported.

 > [!NOTE]
 > In contrast to key bindings, switch event bindings are *always* executed, even when the session is locked.